-- 89. For the following taxpayers indicate whether the taxpayer should file a tax return and why. - a.
-Robert earned \$50,000 this year as a staff accountant.
-His estimated tax liability is \$4,500, and he expects to receive a \$500 tax refund. - b.
+89. For the following taxpayers indicate whether the taxpayer should file a tax return and why.

+b.
 Amy earned \$4,000 this year working part-time.
-She will have no federal tax liability and has not made any federal tax payments. - c.
+She will have no federal tax liability and has not made any federal tax payments.

+c.
 Ty earned \$2,500 this summer and had \$200 of federal taxes withheld from his paycheck.
-He will have no federal tax liability this year. - d.
-Startup Corporation had a \$50,000 loss this year. - e.
-The Walker Family Trust earned \$500 of income this year. - (a) Because his gross income exceeds the applicable gross income threshold, Robert is required to file a tax return. (b) Amy is not required to file a tax return because her income is below the applicable gross income threshold. (c) Ty is not required to file a tax return because his gross income is below the applicable gross income threshold.
+He will have no federal tax liability this year.

+d.
+Startup Corporation had a \$50,000 loss this year.

+e.
+The Walker Family Trust earned \$500 of income this year.

+(a) Because his gross income exceeds the applicable gross income threshold, Robert is required to file a tax return. (b) Amy is not required to file a tax return because her income is below the applicable gross income threshold. (c) Ty is not required to file a tax return because his gross income is below the applicable gross income threshold.
 However, he should file a tax return to receive a refund of the \$200 of taxes withheld. (d) Startup Corporation is required to file a tax return as all corporations are required to file an annual tax return. (e) Because the trust's income is below the applicable threshold, the Walker Family Trust is not required to file a tax return this year.

-Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+AACSB: Reflective Thinking AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 3 Hara a.
+Phoenix filed his tax return on February 28, 2014.

-- 90. For the 2014 tax returns, indicate when the statute of limitation expires and why. - a.
-Phoenix filed his tax return on February 28, 2015. - b.
-Jill and Randy filed their tax return on August 16, 2015. - c.
-Although required to file, Catherine chose not to file a tax return this year because she was expecting a tax refund and could not pull together all the information needed to file the return. - d.
-Jerry filed his tax return on May 22, 2015 but has accidentally underreported his taxable income by 30%. - (a) April 15, 2018.
-The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (b) August 16, 2018.
-The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (c) Because Catherine failed to file a tax return, the statute of limitation will not lapse for her 2014 tax return. (d) May 22, 2021.
+90. For the 2013 tax returns, indicate when the statute of limitation expires and why.

+b.
+Jill and Randy filed their tax return on August 16, 2014.

+c.
+Although required to file, Catherine chose not to file a tax return this year because she was expecting a tax refund and could not pull together all the information needed to file the return.d.
+Jerry filed his tax return on May 22, 2014 but has accidentally underreported his taxable income by 30%.

+(a) April 15, 2017.
+The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (b) August 16, 2017.
+The statute of limitations expires three years from the later of the original due date of the return or the date the return was filed. (c) Because Catherine failed to file a tax return, the statute of limitation will not lapse for her 2013 tax return. (d) May 22, 2020.
 Because Jerry underreported his income by 30%, the statute of limitations is extended to six years.

-Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

-Level of Difficulty: 3 Hara
+AACSB: Reflective Thinking AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
+Level of Difficulty: 3 Haro a.
+Simon filed his tax return on April 10, 2014.